Vietnam.vn - Nền tảng quảng bá Việt Nam

 We would have a big problem if we couldn't water the hops enough,” says Andreas Auernhammer.

-“In short, hop growers will have to work harder to ensure quality, consistent hop production, and high standards for the beer industry,” said Miroslav Trnka, an expert at the Global Change Research Institute.
+“In short, hop growers will have to work harder to ensure quality, consistent hop production, and high standards to supply the beer industry,” said Miroslav Trnka, an expert at the Global Change Research Institute.

 HUYNH DUNG (Source: Interestingengineering/Nature)